|

 Burgess,

-Miranda J. ‘Bastard Romance: Scott, Hazlitt,
+Miranda J. ‘Bastard Romance: Scott, Hazlitt, and

-the Production of Social Order, 1740-1830 (Cambridge:
+of Social Order, 1740-1830 (Cambridge: Cambridge University

-Cambridge University Press, 2000), pp. 186-234.
+Press, 2000), pp. 186-234.

 Argues